« Cowies Creek Oriental Timber Company Siding »

 Industry

 A rail connection was first provided to Corio Quay in 1909.
-The facilities have expanded over time to cover a number of sidings over both Corio Quay North and South.
-At present the sidings at Corio Quay North are disconnected.
-Pentarch uses the sidings on the south to deliver logs, mostly from east Gippsland.
+Pentarch once used the sidings on the south to deliver logs, mostly from East Gippsland.
 The shipping berths at Corio Quay are used for various dry-bulk cargoes including logs and woodchips, as well as roll-on / roll-off cargoes and various break-bulk cargoes.
+The facilities have expanded over time to cover a number of sidings over both quays.
+The sidings are connected to the main line at North Geelong Junction, with the points facing North Geelong Yard.

 Diagram